 You've probably seen the acronym SMH pop up in conversations online, but do you really know what it means?
 This simple expression has evolved into a powerful tool for conveying disbelief and frustration.
 Understanding its origins and usage can enhance your communication skills on social media.
-Curious about how to use it effectively or what it says about digital dialogue?
-There's more to explore.

 Definition of SMH